cs231n/cs231n.github.io/assignments/2017/assignment1.md

 ./get_datasets.sh
 ```

-**Start IPython:**
+### Start IPython:
 After you have the CIFAR-10 data, you should start the IPython notebook server from the
 `assignment1` directory, with the `jupyter notebook` command.
-(See the [Google Cloud Tutorial](http://cs231n.github.io/gce-tutorial/) for any additional steps you may need to do for setting this up)
+(See the [Google Cloud Tutorial](http://cs231n.github.io/gce-tutorial/) for any additional steps you may need to do for setting this up, if you are working remotely)

-If you are unfamiliar with IPython, you can refer to our
+If you are unfamiliar with IPython, you can also refer to our
 [IPython tutorial](/ipython-tutorial).

 ### Some Notes